-NUR2253, PHARMACOLOGY FOR NURSES: A PATHOLPHISOLOGIC APPROACH, 3 hours.
+NUR2253, PHARMACOLOGY FOR NURSES: A PATHOPHISOLOGIC APPROACH, 3 hours.

-This course is designed to give the student an understanding of the complex interrelationships between and pathophysiology; pharmacology therefore connecting pharmacology to therapeutic goals and patient wellness.
+This course is designed to give the student an understanding interrelationships complex between pharmacology and pathophysiology; therefore, connecting pharmacology to therapeutic goals and patient wellness.
 At the completion of this course, the student should have the knowledge to make astute assignments, establish outcome criteria, correctly administer drugs, and make a comprehensive evaluation of the effects of the drug therapy.

-NUR2312, CHILD-BEARING FAMILY PCC, 3 hours.
+NUR2312, CHILD-BEARING FAMILY PCC, 2 hours.

 This course is designed to incorporate the nursing standards of care as determined by The Association of Women's Health, Obstetric and Neonatal Nurses into the maternal nursing perinatal continuum of care which includes care of the newborn.
-The key aspects of this course will encompass patient-centered care for families throughout reproductive years.
+The key aspects of this course will encompass patient-centered care families throughout reproductive vears.
 The importance of teamwork and collaboration with other members of a healthcare team will be integrated.
 The client and family will be viewed holistically through their own unique physical, social, cultural, and spiritual aspects.
 Evidencedbased practice to ensure and enhance quality improvement of care, safety issues, and use of informatics will be included.